Major General Quincy A. Gillmore won military acclaim for his use of rifled artillery during the reduction of Fort Pulaski in 1862.

 On April 4, 1864, Army Chief-of-Staff Henry W. Halleck wrote to Gillmore informing him that “Lieutenant-General Grant directs that you move, with all possible dispatch, so much of your forces as in your judgment can be safely spared from the Department of the South to Fort Monroe, Va., and report to Major General B. F. Butler . . . ”

-Grant and Butler had developed plans to move against Richmond from the southeast in concert with Grant’s Overland Campaign against General Robert E. Lee’s Army of Northern Virginia in May.
+Ulysses S. Grant and Benjamin Butler had developed plans to move against Richmond from the southeast in concert with Grant’s Overland Campaign against General Robert E. Lee’s Army of Northern Virginia in May.
 Their strategy included merging Gillmore’s 10th Corps with Major General William F. Smith’s 18th Corps to conduct a major push up the James River toward the Confederate capital.
 The unified force was known as the Army of the James and the offensive was known as the Bermuda Hundred Campaign.

 Gillmore arrived at Fort Monroe in early May, just in time for the operation to begin.
 By May 5, 1864, (the same day that the Battle of the Wilderness began) a flotilla of naval vessels started moving the roughly 39,000 troops Butler commanded up the James River.
 In broad strokes, Butler’s orders were to move his army up the James River to its confluence with the Appomattox River.
 After securing the village of City Point, Virginia, the bulk of his army was to disembark farther upstream at the fishing village of Bermuda Hundred.
 Butler’s two main objectives were to sever the Richmond and Petersburg Railroad and to threaten Richmond from the east, forcing Lee to divert troops away from Meade’s main thrust.